SUSAN TREGONING PHOTOGRAPHY

 The Mississippi Industrial Heritage Museum

-The Mississippi Industrial Heritage Museum is the home of the last intact steam engine factory in America.
-Once known as Soulé Steam Feed Works, the factory is an industrial time capsule dating in appearance to around the end of the industrial revolution.
-In the belt-driven machine shop, some of the machinery dates to the early 1900s.
-At 106 feet long, the machine shop was once the longest operating line drive shaft in America.
+The Mississippi Industrial Heritage Museum is the home of America's last intact steam engine factory.
+Once known as Soulé Steam Feed Works, the factory is an industrial time capsule dating in appearance to around the end of the Industrial Revolution.
+Some of the machinery in the belt-driven machine shop dates to the early 1900s.
+At 106 feet long, the machine shop was once America's longest operating line drive shaft.

 The Soule Steam Feed Works machine shop.